 People who are hurt in an accident with a truck can and should demand accountability from the trucking company if the company and/or its driver is at fault for the collision.
 This is typically done by hiring an attorney who will build a case and file a lawsuit against the company.
 Many cases never see the inside of a courtroom because a settlement is reached between your attorney and the trucking company.

-An attorney familiar with trucking laws and personal injury cases can also seek compensation for your suffering and hardship.
-The Truck Accident Attorneys routinely secure settlements of several million dollars or more – sometimes several in the same week.
+An attorney familiar with trucking laws and personal injury cases can also seek compensation for your suffering and hardships.
+The Truck Accident Attorneys routinely secure settlement of several million dollars or more – sometimes several in the same week.

 Tractor-Trailer Accident Statistics

 - During 2015, 4,311 large trucks were involved in fatal crashes.